nanlabs/devops-reference/examples/github-actions-with-dangerjs/README.md

 # Automating Pull Request Review using DangerJS and GitHub Actions 😎

 In this tutorial, you will learn how to automate Pull Request (PR) reviews using DangerJS and GitHub Actions. 🔧 DangerJS is a powerful tool that allows you to define custom rules and checks for PR reviews, while GitHub Actions enables you to run these checks automatically whenever a new PR is opened or updated.
-By automating PR reviews, you can save time, enforce coding standards, catch potential issues early on, and ultimately improve the overall code quality in your GitHub repository.
+By automating PR reviews, you can save time ⏳, enforce coding standards 📝, catch potential issues early on 🚨, and ultimately improve the overall code quality in your GitHub repository. 🚀

 ## Prerequisites